If you are applying for a Rental Dwelling License you should review the

 Do I Need A Business License?

-Keeping, conducting, or maintaining a rental dwelling, a mobile home rental dwelling, or a mobile home park
+If you are keeping, conducting, or maintaining a mobile home park

 Where Do I Start?